Dear reader of ADxS.org, please excuse the disruption.

 10.2.
 Changes in the dopamine system in ADHD, chronic and acute stress

 The specialist literature assumes that ADHD is characterized by reduced dopamine and noradrenaline levels in the PFC and striatum / nucleus accumbens,8 as is also the case with chronic stress.
 Acute stress, on the other hand, is characterized by increased dopamine levels in these brain regions.910 The symptoms of dopamine and noradrenaline deficiency (ADHD, chronic stress) and dopamine and noradrenaline excess (acute stress) are nevertheless partly identical and confusable.
-They occur when the optimal neurotransmitter level for the transmission of information in the brain is exceeded or undercut (inverted-U theory).118 The dlPFC (working memory - executive functions), the striatum (motivation and motor inhibition) and the cerebellum (time processing) are primarily affected.
+They occur when the optimal neurotransmitter level for the transmission of information in the brain is exceeded or undercut (inverted-U theory).118 The main people with ADHD are the dlPFC (working memory - executive functions), the striatum (motivation and motor inhibition) and the cerebellum (time processing).

 While acute and chronic stress in adulthood generally cause reversible neurotransmitter changes, repeated acute stress or chronic stress can cause permanent damage, particularly during phases of brain development.
 Particularly vulnerable ages are from conception to 3 years and during puberty.
 For example, ADHD can be a consequence of severe chronic stress that causes a dopamine deficiency, which in turn leads to a brain development disorder.
 Brain development disorder and ADHD Ultimately, the growing brain should not care whether the dopamine that is actually needed for development and is now missing is reduced due to a genetic basis, an epigenetically inherited ancestral experience or a personal experience of stress.